Katy Perry and Andrea Bocelli; Hedge funds party despite losses

-NEW YORK (Reuters) - Hedge fund managers faced a tricky question this holiday season: how to thank employees but not offend disappointed clients.
+NEW YORK, Dec 16 (Reuters) - Hedge fund managers faced a tricky question this holiday season: how to thank employees but not offend disappointed clients.

 Despite a year of heavy losses for some in the industry, anecdotal evidence suggests holiday traditions were upheld and, in some cases, embellished, with guest appearances from pop star Katy Perry, acrobatic entertainers and at least one weekend sojourn to Florida as just some of the treats on offer.